Do Go On - 360 - Alan Turing & The Enigma

 Yeah.

-Almost named my dog Sunny.
+Almost named my dog, Sunny.

-The bomber only worked based on German operating procedures
+on German operating procedures

-and a change in those procedures in 1940 meant the bomber was now useless.
+and a change in those procedures in 1940

-Like they'd sort of figured something out but then the Germans changed
+Like they'd sort of figured something out

-how they were doing it and they're like, well, now we don't know.
+and they're like, well, now we don't know.

-So during the autumn of 1939 and the spring of 1940,
+So during the autumn of 1939

-Turing and others designed a related but different code-breaking machine
+Turing and others designed a related but different

-that they called the bomb.
+code-breaking machine that they called the bomb.

 It's bomber without the A.